dmalt/MRI_metacognition/README.md

-A complete anatomies processing path from MRI images archive to source-analyses-ready freesurfer cortical reconstruction.
+A complete anatomies processing path from an MRI images archive to the source-analyses-ready freesurfer cortical reconstruction.

 The pipeline uses [DVC](https://dvc.org/) to store the files, [doit](https://pydoit.org/) to automate the processing steps and a custom [docker](https://www.docker.com/) image for